 Nature’s Organic Garden System looks at organic vs. inorganic garden systems in which you need to understand the plant diseases and plant chemical needs in every garden.
 A quick overview of plant diseases, followed by a brief discussion of the necessary chemicals needed.
 After those topics, we look at the impact of organic vs. inorganic materials.

 Plant diseases result when a susceptible host and a disease-causing pathogen meet in a favorable environment.
-If any one of the three conditions listed below is not present, there will be no disease.
+There will be no disease if the three conditions listed below are absent.
 Also known as sick soil.

 - Pathogens cannot become established.